B. United States, 1980

+Daniel Gordon was born in Boston, Massachusetts in 1980.
+He received a BA from Bard College, New York in 2003 before graduating with an MFA from Yale University in 2006.
 Gordon’s work has been published in numerous monographs and he has been exhibited internationally in major art institutions, such as the Museum of Modern Art, New York and the J. Paul Getty Museum, Los Angeles.
 His work is held in the permanent collections of the Solomon R. Guggenheim Museum, New York, Pier 24, San Francisco and Foam Museum, Amsterdam among others.

 Gordon lives and works in Brooklyn, New York.

 Video: Daniel Gordon Introduces ‘Green Apples and Boots’